guangyaodou/guangyaodou.github.io/_pages/about.md

 I am a first-year Data Science master's student at the University of Pennsylvania.
 This semester, I am working as an NLP research assistant in the Management Department at Wharton.
 Moreover, I am doing my master's thesis on unlearning for LLMs under the supervision of Professor Chris Callison-Burch.

-I obtained my BS in Computer Science from Brandeis University.
-During my undergraduate studies, I conducted research on Electroencephalography (EEG)-based Brain-Computer Interfaces and applications of machine learning and deep learning.
-I also served as a reviewer for the NeurIPS 2022 Datasets and Benchmarks Track.

-I am actively looking for ML-related internships in the summer of 2024.
-Please contact me if you have any questions or are interested in collaboration!

 Publications
 ======